seanreed1111/sql-recipes/recipes.md

 +------+----------+------+------+-------------------+-------+-------+

 +------+----------+------+------+-------------------+-------+-------+
-The preceding queries use SELECT * to select all columns.
-To be more selective about which columns a statement should display, provide a list that names only those columns in which you’re interested: mysql> SELECT artist.name, painting.title, painting.state, painting.price -> FROM artist INNER JOIN painting
+The preceding queries use SELECT * to SELECT all columns.
+To be more SELECTive about which columns a statement should display, provide a list that names only those columns in which you’re interested: mysql> SELECT artist.name, painting.title, painting.state, painting.price -> FROM artist INNER JOIN painting
 -> ON artist.a_id = painting.a_id